jjshanks/add-pod-label/Readme.md

 ### Integration Tests

 Integration tests use shell scripts to create a Kind cluster, deploy the webhook, and verify its functionality.
 The tests:

 1. Create a Kind cluster with cert-manager
 2. Build and deploy the webhook
-3. Create a test deployment
+3. Create test deployments with and without the annotation
-4. Verify the webhook adds the expected label
+4. Verify the webhook correctly handles both cases:
+   - Adds label when annotation is absent or true
+   - Skips label when annotation is false

 Integration tests can be triggered in pull requests by:

 1. Adding the 'integration-test' label to the PR
 2. Including '#integ-test' in any commit message
 3. Including '#integ-test' in the PR title